DD2480-Group17/assignment3/README.md

 * `mergeFrom(NetData.ServerInfoMessage)` Yes.
 215 lines of code.
 * `buildPartial()` Yes.
 110 lines of code.
 * `ìsInitialized()` No it's not.
 The length of the function is 34 lines of code.
+* `normalForPlaneClosestToOrigin() ` No it´s not, the lenght is only 37 lines of code.

 ##### What is the purpose of these functions?
 Is it related to the high CC?
 * `clear()` This function is related to called by the initialization and clear code paths to allow subclasses to reset any of their builtin fields back to the initial values.
 The reason for such high CC is that there are a lot of if-statements to check if the fields are not null.
 If they are null, they are initialized.
 Otherwise, clear method is called on a field if it is not null.
 However, there is a lot of code duplication.
 And, the problem should not have high essential complexity after refactoring.